LPG Gas conversion kit for your car.

 Gas is a much better alternative to gasoline or diesel fuel for many very valid reasons.

 We have got plenty of it for starters.
 No dwindling reserves of gas.
-Their is plenty to go around.
+There is plenty to go around.

 The amount of gas available in the world is astonishing just from known reserves.